citronalco/wifi-runner/README.md

 Then install the required python modules:

 ``$ pkcon install dbus-python3``

 ``$ pkcon install python3-gobject``

-MechanicalSoup is a handy module that makes scripting websites very easy.
+MechanicalSoup is a handy python module that makes scripting websites very easy.
 It is only required for the included WIFIonICE autologon script:

 ``$ pip3 install -Iv https://github.com/MechanicalSoup/MechanicalSoup/archive/v0.7.0.zip``